SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

 3. In the file [*/srv/poetryslam/poetrySlamServicePoetrySlamsImplementation.js*](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamServicePoetrySlamsImplementation.js), the poetry slams entity is enriched with SAP S/4HANA Cloud Public Edition specific data.

     1. Determine the connected back-end systems and read the project data from the remote system.
-Set the virtual element `createS4HCProjectEnabled` to control the visualization of the action to create project dynamically and pass on the project system name.
+Set the virtual element `createS4HCProjectEnabled` to control the visualization of the action to create the project dynamically and pass on the project system name.

         ```javascript
         // Expand poetry slams